JohnNoahJarry/HexapawnRL/docs/README.md

 # HexapawnRL

-HexapawnRL (Hexapawn Reinforcement Learning) is a terminal-based program that allows you to play Hexapawn with AIs that learn through reinforcement learning.
+HexapawnRL (Hexapawn Reinforcement Learning) is a terminal program that allows you to play Hexapawn with AIs that learn through reinforcement learning.
 The program is built using Python's default libraries; no further libraries are required.
 All AI data is saved as a JSON file using Python's built-in `json` library in the `saves` folder.

 ## System Requirements